kevinmasson/website/content/posts/2020/add-comments-to-a-static-blog-with-isso.md

 sudo ln -s /etc/nginx/site-available/isso.conf /etc/nginx/site-enabled/
 ```

 We need to create a certificate for this website so that requests can be encrypted.
-The command is intereactive and may ask you some informations.
+The command is interactive and may ask you some informations.

 When asked to redirect HTTP to HTTPS, you can choose the redirect option.
 If this is the first certificate you ever install, consider to setup a crontab so that you can renew it automatically.
 Otherwise, your website will be considered unsecure in a few months.